Project Y: Civilian

 The Los Alamos Laboratory was reinforced by a British Mission under James Chadwick.
 The first to arrive were Otto Frisch and Ernest Titterton; later arrivals included Niels Bohr and his son Aage Bohr, and Sir Geoffrey Taylor, an expert on hydrodynamics who made a major contribution to the understanding of the Rayleigh–Taylor instability.
 This instability at the interface between two fluids of different densities occurs when the lighter fluid is pushing the heavier, and was vital to the interpretation of experiments with explosives, predicting the effects of an explosion, the design of the neutron initiators, and the design of the atomic bomb itself.
 Chadwick remained only for a few months; he was succeeded as head of the British Mission by Rudolf Peierls.
 The original idea, favored by Groves, was that the British scientists would work as a group under Chadwick, who would farm out work to them.
 This was soon discarded in favor of having the British Mission fully integrated into the laboratory.
 They worked in most of its divisions, only being excluded from plutonium chemistry and metallurgy.
 With the passage of the Atomic Energy Act of 1946, known as the McMahon Act, all British government employees had to leave.
 All had left by the end of 1946, except for Titterton, who was granted a special dispensation, and remained until 12 April 1947.
 The British Mission ended when he departed.

 Gun-type weapon design

 Research

 Photograph of the Tech Area, with the buildings marked.
-They seem to be randomly scattered.
-Ashley Pond and the Fuller Lodge are in the background.